Martin Whitmarsh

 Martin Richard Whitmarsh (born 29 April 1958) is a British businessman and former Group CEO of the Aston Martin Formula One Team.
 Whitmarsh is best known to motorsport insiders, media, and fans for his long and successful period at McLaren, for which he worked for 25 years (1989–2014) in various senior positions, including group chief executive officer, as well as Formula One Team Principal for six years (2008–2014).

 Under his leadership, McLaren diversified its business activities beyond its core activity of Formula One, launching McLaren Automotive and McLaren Applied Technologies.
 Whitmarsh played a senior and leading role in the winning of more than 100 Formula One Grands Prix and multiple Formula One World Championships, and was at the centre of the development of several Formula One World Champions, including Lewis Hamilton.
 Whitmarsh was also chairman of the Formula One Teams Association for three years (2010–2012).

 Motorsport

 McLaren

-Whitmarsh joined McLaren Racing in 1989 as an operations director, having come from British Aerospace (BAE).
+Whitmarsh joined McLaren in 1989 as an operations director, having come from British Aerospace (BAE).
 In 1997, Whitmarsh was promoted to the position of managing director and in April 2004, he was again promoted, this time to the position of chief operating officer of McLaren Group and chief executive officer of McLaren Racing.

 On 1 March 2009, Ron Dennis stepped down as head of McLaren Racing to take a role in McLaren Automotive and Whitmarsh became team principal as a result, and a year later he was appointed to two new roles: chief executive officer of McLaren Group and deputy chairman of McLaren Automotive.
 Whitmarsh left his position as CEO of McLaren Racing and McLaren Group in January 2014 and replaced by his predecessor Ron Dennis in January 2014.
 He formally parted ways with McLaren in August 2014 after 25 years with the organisation.